mousepawmedia/devdocs/repomaster/source/buildsystem/c_and_cpp.rst

 to add to the compiler flags for some scenarios.
 However, we leave the commented-out line present, in case we need it later.

-At the moment, we only need to add one flags if we're compiling :code:`Release` on GCC: :code:`-s`, which is an optimization that removes all symbol table and relocation information from the executable, thereby making a smaller program.
+At the moment, we only need to add one flag if we're compiling :code:`Release` on GCC: :code:`-s`, which is an optimization that removes all symbol table and relocation information from the executable, thereby making a smaller program.